Search for long-lived particles decaying to $e^\pm \mu^\mp \nu$: Results

 The results of the simultaneous fits to the LLP corrected mass and flight distance distributions in the two BDT intervals (0.1, 0.5] and (0.5, 1.0], are found to be compatible with the background-only hypothesis for all signal hypotheses considered.
 Upper limits at 95$\%$ Confidence Level (CL) on the production cross-sections times branching fraction are computed for each production mechanism,

 for each pair of \mLLP and \tauLLP values using the CLs approach \cite{CLs}.
 Upper limits for selected \mLLP and \tauLLP values are shown in Figs.~\ref{fig:limits} to \ref{fig:limits_higgs_br}.
 Figure~\ref{fig:limits}(a) gives examples of observed upper limits on $\sigma_{\text{DPP}}$, along with the range of limits expected for the background-only hypothesis, as a function of \mLLP for $\tauLLP = 10 \ps$.
-Figure~\ref{fig:limits}(b) shows the observed upper limits on $\sigma_{\text{DPP}}$ as a function of \tauLLP for a selection of \mLLP values, the best limits are of the order of $0.06 \pb$.
-A comparison of observed upper limits on $\sigma_{\text{DPP}}$, $\sigma_{\text{HIG}}$ and $\sigma_{\text{CC}}$ as a function of \tauLLP for $\mLLP = 7$ and $29.8 \gevcc$ is shown in Fig.~\ref{fig:limits_prod}.
+Figure~\ref{fig:limits}(b) shows the observed upper limits on $\sigma_{\text{DPP}}$ as a function of \tauLLP, for a selection of \mLLP values that shows the range of limit values.
+The best observed limits on $\sigma_{\text{DPP}}$ are of the order of $0.06 \pb$ for a mass of $29.8 \gevcc$.
+A comparison of observed upper limits on $\sigma_{\text{DPP}}$, $\sigma_{\text{HIG}}$ and $\sigma_{\text{CC}}$ as a function of \tauLLP for the lowest mass studied, $\mLLP = 7$, and $29.8 \gevcc$ is shown in Fig.~\ref{fig:limits_prod}.
 The best and worst limits are obtained for the DPP and CC mechanisms, respectively.
 The differences between the sensitivities for each production mechanism are principally due to detection efficiency.
 The limits obtained by the \atlas experiment on the squark-antisquark production cross-section \cite{Aad:2019tcc}, where the squark has a mass of 700 or $1600\gevcc$ and decays to $\quark \, (\tilde{\chi}^{0}_{1} \rightarrow ee\nu / e\mu\nu / \mu\mu\nu)$, have values from $1$ to $10 \fb$ for $m(\tilde{\chi}^{0}_{1}) = 50 \gevcc$ in the lifetime range studied.
 These results are complementary to the results obtained by the \atlas experiment, extend to lower mass and lifetime regions and explore different LLP production mechanisms.